 Remove all of the leaves from the stems.
 These just shrivel up and don’t add anything to the dried flowers.
 Cut the hydrangea stems to the desired length.

-Last year, I tried letting the flowers dry in a little bit of water, letting them dry completely on the bush and then cutting them, and this method I just shared today.
+Last year, I tried letting the flowers dry in a little bit of water, letting them dry completely on the bush, and then cutting them, and this method I just shared today.
 The method of cutting them and letting them dry in a vase without water yielded the best results for me.

 The key to the flowers lasting a long time is not touching them!
 Just put them somewhere and, as much as you can, leave them alone.
 The more they are handled, the more they will shed.
 Curious cats also don’t help the situation, so putting them in a place safe from pets or even under a large cloche will also help them last a long time.

 I bought Annabelle hydrangea bushes to plant last year mainly because they were on sale and have a good reputation for blooming reliably.
 I didn’t know the blooms dried so nicely, so that ended up being the cherry on top!
 So, that’s how to dry hydrangeas to preserve them for future use.